2020 Acura RLX Brake Specials

 What's included in a 2020 Acura RLX brake service?

-- Visual inspection and pad thickness measurement.
+- Visual and metric inspection of pads and rotors

 Should I replace brake pads and rotors at the same time on a 2020 Acura RLX?